Alice (?) de Clare

 According to Burke, "Aubrey de Vere I was almost certainly a Norman who derived his name from Ver in the Cotentin and probably had connexions with the adjoining duchy of Brittany.
 He was b. probably before 1040.
 The Conquereor granted him, with other lands, the great estates of an English thegn named Wulfwine in Essex, Suffolk, and Cambridge.
 In 1084 he attested a royal charter for lessay as Aubrey the Chamberlain.
 In 1086 he held in chief 14 estates in Essex, with 2 houses and 3 acres in Colchester, 9 estates in Suffolk, 7 in Cambs, and 2 in Hunts.
 He also held Kensington in Middlesex and tow properties in Northants of the Bishop Coutances, lands in Hunts of the Abbey of Ramsey, and land in two places in Essex of Count Alan of Brittany.
 The head of his barony was at (Castle) Hedingham in Essex, where he had planted a vineyard.
 It is usualy assumed that he is identical with, and not the father of, the Aubrey de Vere who attested a writ at Westminster (Sep.
 1102 to Easter 1103) and a charter for Abingdon (1101-06).
 Not later than 1106 he was acting as sheriff of Berkshire, being styled simply Aubrey.
 Within the next few years he was acting as justice in Northants, being styled Aubrey the Chamberlain, and as sheriff of Berkshire, being styled Aubrey de Berkshire.
 At the dying request of his eldest son, not later than 1106, he gave Abingdon Abbey his church of Kensington with its appurtenances and 2 hides and 1 yardland; but as he resided mostly in Essex, he founded a priory at Earls Colne as a cell of Abingdon.
 He seems to have held 1 1/2 knights' fees of the Abbey of St. Edmund. he m.
 Beatricce, whose parentage is unknown.
 He d. before 1113 (almost certainly in 1112), at Colne Priory, and was bur., with his wife, in the church there."
 CP X 193-95.

-Aubrey I (?) de Vere was born circa 1040 at Ver, Normandy, France,
+Aubrey I (?) de Vere was born about 1040 at Ver, Normandy, France,

 before __ ___ 1040.

-Aubrey I (?) de Vere died in 1112 at Colne Priory, Essex, England.
+Aubrey I (?) de Vere died in 1112 at Colne Priory, Essex, England,

 Children of Aubrey I (?) de Vere and Beatrice (?)